-The Grant Appraisal Committee will consist of members, who will be invited subject to the specific nature of project under consideration, and approved by UNDP Deputy Country Director (Programmes).
+The Grant Appraisal Committee will consist of members, who will be invited subject to the specific nature of project under consideration, and approved by UNDP Deputy Country b.
+Selection process

+Director (Programmes).
 The Grant Appraisal Committee may decide to request an independent expert opinion during the grant project selection process.